Negative-prompt Inversion: Fast Image Inversion for Editing with Text-guided Diffusion Models: Experiments

 \subsection{Reconstruction}

-Table~\ref{tab:mainresult} shows PSNR, LPIPS, and inference time of reconstruction by the three methods compared.
-In terms of PSNR (higher is better) and LPIPS (lower is better), the reconstruction quality of the proposed method was slightly worse than that of null-text inversion but far better than that of DDIM inversion with CFG.
-On the other hand, the inference speed was 30 times as fast as null-text inversion.
-This acceleration is achieved since the iterative optimization and backpropagation processing required for null-text inversion are not necessary for our method.
+The left three columns of Table~\ref{tab:mainresult} shows PSNR, LPIPS, and inference time of reconstruction by the three methods compared.
+In terms of PSNR (higher is better) and LPIPS (lower is better), the reconstruction quality of the proposed method was slightly worse than that of null-text inversion but far better than that of DDIM inversion.
+On the other hand, the inference speed was 30 times as fast as that of null-text inversion.
+This remarkable acceleration is achieved since the iterative optimization and backpropagation processing required for null-text inversion are not necessary for our method.

-In Figure~\ref{fig:reconst-grid}, the left four columns display examples of reconstruction by the three methods.
-DDIM inversion with CFG reconstructed images with noticeable differences from the input images, such as object position and shape.
-In contrast, null-text inversion and negative-prompt inversion (Ours) were capable of reconstructing images that are nearly identical to the input images, and the proposed method achieved a high reconstruction quality comparable to that of null-text inversion.
-See Appendix~\ref{sec:recon} in SM for additional reconstruction examples.
+In Fig.~\ref{fig:reconst-grid}, the left four columns display examples of reconstruction by the three methods.
+DDIM inversion reconstructed images with noticeable differences from the input images, such as object position and shape.
+In contrast, null-text inversion and negative-prompt inversion (Ours) were capable of reconstructing images, with results that were nearly identical to the input images, and the proposed method achieved a high reconstruction quality comparable to that of null-text inversion.
+See Appendix~\ref{sec:recon} for additional reconstruction examples.
 These results suggest that the proposed method can achieve reconstruction quality nearly equivalent to null-text inversion, with a speedup of over 30 times.
+Additionally, we also measured the memory usage of the three methods, and found that our method and DDIM inversion used approximately half as much memory as null-text inversion.